wezlemin/delta-docs/internal-sideloading/feather-osign-tutorial.md

 >> Fully close and reopen Feather.
 >> Try reinstalling again.
 7. Once it says that Delta has completed installing, go to your home screen and wait for it to finish.
 Click it.
 You’re done!
+> When Delta updates, delete Delta.
+Afterwards, download the latest IPA, import it into Feather, then sign and install it.

 ## Continuing with Osign
 1. Click on the Osign app and click the plus (+) button.
 Click Import Files.